-- 3. For the three-year term of the GWMA Plan, Cities, SVWSD, and SVC will annually contribute \$3.60 per AF of their respective average annual non-irrigation groundwater diversions (based on a 5-year rolling average of prior diversions) to cloud seeding projects undertaken by Idaho Power that directly benefit the Big Wood River Basin, which funds will be used only for specific cloud seeding projects approved by the Committee (in consultation with Idaho Power and IDWR); - Cities', SVWSD's, and SVC's contributions to the CIEF Fund and cloud seeding projects shall be recalculated each year based on the prior 5-year rolling average of non-irrigation groundwater diversions according to WMIS data or other data deemed reliable by the Committee; - 5.
-Cities and SVWSD will continue to implement water conservation measures they deem reasonable and appropriate under their respective circumstances, such as, but not limited to: (i) promoting connection to municipal water systems for uses otherwise authorized under I.C. § 42111; (ii) adopting tiered rate structures to incentivize less water use; (iii) imposing timing and other restrictions for residential irrigation; (iv) enacting ordinances with maximum lot size and irrigated area targets for new development; and (v) approving development-specific conservation requirements; - 6.
+- elected/appointed in accordance with the bylaws of the CIEF Fund Committee. - 3.
+For the three-year term of the GWMA Plan, Cities, SVWSD, and SVC will annually contribute \$3.60 per AF2 of their respective average annual non-irrigation groundwater diversions (based on a 5-year rolling average of prior diversions) to cloud seeding projects undertaken by Idaho Power that directly benefit the Big Wood River Basin, which funds will be used only for specific cloud seeding projects approved by the Committee (in consultation with Idaho Power and IDWR); - 4.
+Cities', SVWSD's, and SVC's contributions to the CIEF Fund and cloud seeding projects shall be recalculated each year based on the prior 5-year rolling average of non-irrigation groundwater diversions according to WMIS data or other data deemed reliable by the Committee; - 5.
+Cities and SVWSD will continue to implement water conservation measures they deem reasonable and appropriate under their respective circumstances, such as, but not limited to: (i) promoting connection to municipal water systems for uses otherwise authorized under I.C. § 42-111; (ii) adopting tiered rate structures to incentivize less water use; (iii) imposing timing and other restrictions for residential irrigation; (iv) enacting ordinances with maximum lot size and irrigated area targets for new development; and (v) approving development-specific conservation requirements; - 6.
 Cities, SVWSD, and SVC will schedule a meeting with local environmental groups within 60 days of a full GWMA Plan being approved by the Director to investigate potential additional water conservation measures that could be implemented; - 7.
-Cities, SVWSD, and SVC will investigate potential recharge projects to benefit the Big Wood River above Magic Reservoir, which projects may utilize existing water rights held by the Cities, SVWSD, and SVC as well as potential new appropriations of excess Big Wood River flows (i.e. flows existing in years that Magic Reservoir fills and/or releases water for flood control);
+Cities, SVWSD, and SVC will investigate potential recharge projects to benefit the Big Wood River above Magic Reservoir, which projects may utilize existing water rights held by the Cities, SVWSD, and SVC as well as potential new appropriations of excess Big Wood River flows (i.e. flows existing in years that Magic Reservoir fills and/or releases water for flood control); - 8.
+Cities', SVWSD's, and SVC's contributions to the CIEF Fund must be reevaluated each year by the Committee to ensure that future contributions are necessary for the purposes set forth in paragraph 2 above;